 Ilnar Karazbaev sponsor

-The creator of the MEMORY program, the developer of the standard C library (libc) for PRos, an active member of the community
+The creator of the MEMORY program, the developer of libc for x16-PRos, an active member of the community.

 Saeta

-Pomg helped fix a serious file system API bug, and also created the first version of the OS calculator.
-Before creating the API, he developed a library with basic functions.
+Helped fix a serious file system API bug and created the first version of calc.
+Before creating the API, she developed a library with basic functions.

 Loxsete

 Barchart program creator.
-At the beginning of development, I helped with the kernel code.
+At the beginning of development, helped with the kernel code.

 Gabriel